Jute cultivation

 Jute is one of the most important natural fibers after cotton in terms of cultivation and usage.
 Cultivation is dependent on the climate, season, and soil.

 Almost 85% of the world's jute cultivation is concentrated in the Ganges Delta.

-This fertile geographic region is shared by both Bangladesh and India (mainly West Bengal).
-China also has a dominating place in jute cultivation.
+This fertile geographic region is shared by India (mainly West Bengal) and Bangladesh.
+China also has a dominant place in jute cultivation.
 On a smaller scale, Thailand, Myanmar (Burma), Pakistan, Nepal, and Bhutan also cultivate jute.

 Cultivation

-To grow jute, farmers scatter the seeds on cultivated soil.
+To grow jute, farmers first scatter the seeds on cultivated soil.
 When the plants are about 15–20 cm tall, they are thinned out.
 About four months after planting, harvesting begins.
-The plants are usually harvested after they flower, before the flowers go to seed.
+The plants are usually harvested after they flower and before the flowers go to seed.
 The stalks are cut off close to the ground, tied into bundles and soaked in water for about 20 days.
-This process softens the tissues and breaks the hard [pectin] bond between the bast and [Jute hurd] (inner woody fibers) and permits the fibres to be separated.
-The fibres are then stripped from the stalks in long strands and washed in clear, running water.
+This process softens the tissues and breaks the hard pectin bond between the bast and hurd (inner woody fibers) and permits the fibers to be separated.
+The fibers are then stripped from the stalks in long strands and washed in clear, running water.
 Then they are hung up or spread on thatched roofs to dry.
-After 2–3 days of drying, the fibres are tied into bundles.
+After 2–3 days of drying, the fibers are tied into bundles.
 The suitable climate for growing jute is a warm and wet climate, which is offered by the monsoon climate during the fall season, immediately followed by summer.
 Temperatures ranging to more than 25 °C and relative humidity of 70%–90% are favorable for successful cultivation.
 Jute requires 160–200 cm of rainfall yearly with extra needed during the sowing period.
 River basins, alluvial or loamy soils with a pH range between 4.8 and 5.8 are best for jute cultivation.
 Jute cultivation in red soils may require high dosage of manure.
 Plain land or gentle slope or low land is ideal for jute cultivation.
 Since the jute seeds are small in size, land should be finely tilled, which can be done by careful ploughing.